 Craig McCaw is Chairman & CEO of Eagle River Inc., focused on strategic investments in the communications industry.
 Mr. McCaw is a telecommunications entrepreneur, who has started and built many companies over the past 30 years in the cable, cellular telephone and wireless broadband industries.
 Mr. McCaw acted as Chairman and CEO of McCaw Cellular Communications, which he built into the nation's leading provider of cellular services.
 The company was sold to AT&T Corp. in 1996.
 Following the sale of McCaw Cellular, Mr. McCaw restructured Nextel Communications and later founded Nextel International.
 He also co-founded Nextel Partners.
 In 2003, Mr. McCaw co-founded and served as Chairman of Clearwire Corporation, a wireless broadband company.

-Mr. McCaw is President of the Craig & Susan McCaw Foundation which supports a variety of educational, environmental, and international economic development projects.
+Mr. McCaw is President of The COM Family Foundation which supports a variety of educational, environmental, and international economic development projects.
 Mr. McCaw served as Chairman and principal funder of the Free Willy Keiko Foundation and founded the Grameen Technology Center.

 Michael Lehman has served as one of our directors since June, 2021.
 Mr. Lehman has also served the University of Wisconsin in various capacities since March 2016, currently as Interim Chief Operating Officer of the Wisconsin School of Business, and previously as Special Advisor to the Chancellor, Interim Vice Provost for Information Technology, Chief Information Officer and Interim Vice Chancellor for Finance and Administration.
 He is also currently on the Board of MGIC Investment Corp. and has served in that role since 2001.
 He had previously been a consultant (2014-2016); Interim Chief Financial Officer at Ciber Inc., a global information technology company (2013-2014); Chief Financial Officer of Arista Networks, a cloud networking firm (2012-2013); and Chief Financial Officer of Palo Alto Networks, a network security firm (2010-2012).
 Earlier in his career, he was the Executive Vice President and Chief Financial Officer of Sun Microsystems, Inc., a provider of computer systems and professional support services.
 Mr. Lehman is qualified to serve as one of our directors due to his financial and accounting knowledge gained through his service as chief financial officer of a large, multinational public company; his skills in addressing the range of financial issues facing a large company with complex operations; his senior executive and operational experience; as well as his technology and cybersecurity experience.